mohammadaafrin05/gitclone/README.md

 # GitClone
-This is a gitclne of git and vs.
+This is a gitclone of git and vs.
+# Aafrin
+I am a student